| Section | Days | Hours | Instructor | ||

 Recitation exercises will be graded based on the following rubric:

-There are twelve meetings for each recitation, and so there are 24 points in recitation points available.
-Your grade on the recitation component of the course is the number of points you collect (to a maximum of 20) out of 20.
+There are eleven recitation meetings for the term, and so it is possible to get up to 22 points in total.
+Your grade on the recitation component of the course is the number of points you collect (to a maximum of 15) out of 15.

 Requests for individual extensions will be ignored.
 No late assignments will be accepted; no individual extensions will be given; and no excuses will be accepted for missed assignments.